mheap/nexmo-developer/_partials/stitch/guides/enable-screenshare/javascript.md

 This guide will introduce you to the following concepts:

 - **Media** updates - updating the media stream in a Conversation
-- [Chrome extensions](https://developer.chrome.com/extensions) - creating and installing a simple dedicated chrome extension for capturing the screen.
+- [Chrome extensions](https://developer.chrome.com/extensions) - creating and installing a dedicated chrome extension for capturing the screen.

 ## Before you begin